MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/onboard-configuration-manager-custom-task.md

 1. In the **Task Sequence** list, select the task sequence that you want to edit.
 1. Define **Install Application** as the first task in the task sequence.
    1. On the **Home** tab of the ribbon, in the**Task Sequence** group, select **Edit**.
 Then, select **Add**, select **Software**, and select **Install Application**.
-   1. Set the name to `Install Connected Machine Agent`.
+   1. Set the name to `Install Connected Machine Agent and Azure extenstion for SQL Server `.
-   1. Select the Azure Connected Machine Agent.
+   1. Select the Azure Extension for SQL Server.
       :::image type="content" source="media/onboard-configuration-manager-custom-task/configuration-manager-edit-task-sequence.png" alt-text="Screenshot showing a task sequence being edited in Configuration Manager.":::
 1. Define **Run PowerShell Script** as the second task in the task sequence.
    1. Select **Add**, select **General**, and select **Run PowerShell Script**.